convox/docs/docs/reference/rack-parameters/EcsContainerStopTimeout.md

 When ECS stops a container, it first sends a `SIGTERM` signal to the container's main process.
 The container then has the configured timeout period to shut down gracefully before ECS sends a `SIGKILL` to force termination.
 If your application does not handle `SIGTERM`, it will be forcibly killed after the timeout expires.

 This parameter maps to the `ECS_CONTAINER_STOP_TIMEOUT` ECS agent configuration variable and is written to `/etc/ecs/ecs.config` on each EC2 instance.
-Because it is an agent-level setting, it applies to **all containers on the instance**, not individual services.
+Because it is an agent-level setting, it applies to **all containers on the instance**, not individual Services.
 This parameter has no effect on Fargate tasks, which use the `stopTimeout` setting in the task definition instead.

 For more details, see the [ECS Agent Configuration](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-config.html) documentation.